telecom2k3/caldavzap-baikal4.6-1/README.md

 (1) Extract the contents of this archive into a plugin folder named "caldavzap".<br>
 (2) Modify the "config.inc.php" file in the top-level "caldavzap" folder appropriately.<br>
-(3) Modify the "config.js" file in the "caldavzap_0.13.2" folder appropriately.
+(3) Modify the "config.js" file in the "caldavzap_0.13.2" folder appropriately.<br>
+(4) Implement the Baikal database modifications per the instructions in "/plugins/caldavzap/caldavzap_0.13.2/misc/readme_baikal_sabredav.txt".

 Operation: